 Great Raft Brewing

-The Great Raft Brewing Company is named after the historic Great Raft of the Red River.
+Great Raft Brewing is named after the historic Great Raft of the Red River.
 The logjam made the river impossible to navigate until Captain Henry Shreve and the US Army Corps of Engineers removed tens of millions of cubic feet of cypress, cedar, and petrified logs from the river channel in the 1830s.
-The clearing of the Great Raft opened the Red River back up to ships, industry, and agriculture.
-Just as Shreveport enjoyed a commerce boom due to the work of Captain Shreve, Andrew and Lindsay Nations claim (rightfully so) that the birth of their north Louisiana brewery is a launching pad to brew a new breed of business.
+The clearing of the Great Raft opened the Red River back up to ships, industry, and agriculture, and was the beginning of a prosperous time for Shreveport.
+Founders Andrew and Lindsay Nations opened their north Louisiana brewery to launch a new breed of business in northwest Louisiana and mark the beginning of craft beer growth in the region.

 The Great Raft tasting room is typically open from 4 to 9 p.m.
 Wednesday through Friday, and noon to 9 p.m.
 Saturday.
 Stopping in is definitely recommended as the tasting room provides an excellent space to share a few pints as well as get a view of the brewery itself.
 Tours are offered at 1, 2 and 3 p.m. on Saturday and admission is free.